mackay218/Movie-Collection-Project/README.md

 - Feel free to deviate from this list and add features of your own

-- [] install node express, pg, and angularjs
+- [x] install node express, pg, and angularjs

-- [] set up base file structure
+- [x] set up base file structure

 - [] set up database and table structure
+    - [x] create database

 - [] source needed files in to index.html